ope-nz/b4x_cba/README.md

 b4x_cba will move all auto backup files from the projects "AutoBackups" folder to another location.

+> [!NOTE]
-NOTE: The destination is a directory but the tool will create a sub folder with the project name eg if you use D:\Temp the backups will be moved to D:\Temp\ProjectName
+> The destination is a directory but the tool will create a sub folder with the project name eg if you use D:\Temp the backups will be moved to D:\Temp\ProjectName

 `#CustomBuildAction: 2, b4x_cba.exe, -action moveautobackups -destination D:\Temp`